amychurchwell/React-Tap-Room/README.md

 * The components that require state, (NewKegForm and Keg) have been highlighted in red.

-* I believe state should live in the root component, App.
+* I believe state should live in the root component, **App**.
 As it is the common parent of both NewKegForm and Keg.

 ## App Objectives